erigontech/erigon/docs/programmers_guide/guide.md

 immediately to the left is longer than its common prefix with the item immediately to the right.

 The algorithm proceeds in steps, one step for each key-value pair, in the lexicographic order of the keys.
 At each step, it observes three keys (sequences of digits) - current, preceeding, and suceeding.
-It also has access to the stack of prefix groups, which starts off empty, and gets populated with tuple of the form:
+It also has access to the mutable set of of prefix groups lengths (`lengths`), which starts off empty.
+This set is shared between steps.
-`(prefix, set of digits)`.
 Algorithm's step can also be invoked recursively from another step, with current and preceeding keys specified by the caller.

 A step starts with computing the prefix of the smallest prefix group that the current key belongs to.
 It is either the common prefix of current key and the preceeding key or the common prefix of current key and the suceeding key, whichever is longer (if they are the same length, then they are also equal, so no ambiguity there).
-This max common prefix is compared with the top of the `groups` stack, to get the corresponding set of digits.
-If the top of the `groups` stack has a different prefix from the max common prefix, an empty set of digits is assumed.
+If the common prefix with the succeeding key is longer, then the new prefix group is being created.
+When the common prefixes with the preceeding key and the succeding key are equal, the `lengths` set is used to check whether a prefix group with such length has already been created.
+If not, it is beging created and the `lengths` set is updated to include the length of the prefix for this new group.

-An extra digit will be added to the set of digits.
-It is the digit in the current key immediately following the max common prefix.
+The digit of the current key immediately following the max common prefix is called "extra digit".
 The sequence of digits of the current key following that extra digit is the remainder (which could be empty).
 If this step of the algorithm was invoked on a key-value pair (non-recursively), then a `LEAF` opcode is emitted, with the operand being the length of the remainder (zero if the remainder is empty).
 If the step of the algorithm was invoked recursively, and the remainder is not empty, an `EXTENSION` opcode is emitted instead, with the operand being the remainder.
 For example, for leaf `12`, the lengths of common prefix with neighbours are 1 and 3.
 Therefore, this key will emit the opcode
 `LEAF 4`, where 4 = 8 (original length) - 3 (max common prefix length) - 1 (one digit goes to the branch node for the prefix group).
-Following the emitting of the `LEAF`, or `EXTENSION`, or no opcode, another opcode is emitted, which corresponds to adding an extra digit to the digit set of the top of the `groups` stack.
-If this step has resulted in the creation of a new entry, then `BRANCH` or `HASHER` opcode is emitted, with the operand being the the extra digit.
-If this step just added a new digit to an existing entry, then `ADD` opcode is emitted, with the operand being the exta digit.
+Following the emitting of the `LEAF`, or `EXTENSION`, or no opcode, another opcode is emitted.
+If a new prefix group is being created in this step, then `BRANCH` or `HASHER` opcode is emitted, with the operand being the the extra digit.
+Otherwise, `ADD` opcode is emitted, with the operand being the exta digit.
 The choice between emitting `BRANCH` and emitting `HASHER` depends on whether the structural information is used to produce the root hash or to build the trie.

-The following, optional, part of the step only happens if the common prefix of the current key and the preceeding key is longer or equal than the common prefix of the current key and the suceeding key, in other words, at least one prefix group needs to be "closed".
+The following, optional, part of the step only happens if the common prefix of the current key and the preceeding key is longer or equal than the common prefix of the current key and the suceeding key, in other words, if at least one prefix group needs to be "closed".
-Closing a prefix group means that the algorithm invokes its step recursively (unless the group that was closed was the one with the empty prefix, wich encompasses all the keys), using prefix of the closed group as the current key, and the succeeding key simply passed on.
-Preceeding key is found as the closest tuple to the top of the stack, which is a proper prefix (proper prefix of a string is always shorter than the string itself) of the prefix of the closed group.
-If there is no such tuple on the stack, an empty string is used as the preceeding key.
+Closing a prefix group means removing its length from the `lengths` set, and invoking the step of the algorithm recursively (unless the group that was closed was the one with the empty prefix, wich encompasses all the keys).
+For that recursive invocation, the prefix of the closed group is used as the current key, and the succeeding key simply passed on.
+Preceeding key is found as the prefix of the current key of the length equal of the longest item in the `length` set (or zero, if the set is empty).

 We will walk through the steps of the algorithm for the leaf `30`, and then for the leaf `31`.
 For `30`, the key is `33113123`.
 Its max common prefix with neighbours is `3311`.
+The common prefix with the preceeding key is longer than with the succeeding key, therefore the prefix group `3311` is being closed.
 The digit immediately following this prefix is `3`.
-The tuple on the top of `groups` stack is `(3311, {2})`, which matches the max common prefix, , so it is replaced with `(3311, {2, 3})`.
-Since this is a non-recursive invocation, and the remainder `123` is 3 digits long, opcode `LEAF 3` is emitted, followed by `ADD 3`.
-Optional part of the step happens, and the step gets invoked recursively with current key being `3311`, and preceeding key identified as `3` (there were no prefix group with prefix `33` or `331` yet).
+Since this is a non-recursive invocation, and the remainder `123` is 3 digits long, opcode `LEAF 3` is emitted, followed by `ADD 3` (because no new prefix group is created).
+Optional part of the step happens, the length `4` is removed from the `lengths` set, and the step gets invoked recursively with current key being `3311`, and preceeding key identified as `3` (there were no prefix group with prefix `33` or `331` yet, this can be figured out by checking the `lengths` set, where the highest item is currently `1`).

-In the recursive step, max common prefix is `331`, therefore a new tuple `(331, {1})` is pushed on top the `groups` stack, resulting in emitting `HASHER 1` or `BRANCH 1`.
+In the recursive invocation of the step, max common prefix is `331`.
+The common prefix with the succeeding key is longer than with the preceeding key, therefore a new prefix group `331` is created, and the set `lengths` is modified to include length `3`.
+Emitting `HASHER 1` or `BRANCH 1`.
 No more recursion.

 For leaf `31` (key `33132002`), max common prefix is `331`.
-The tuple on the top of `groups` stack is `(331,{1})`, which matches the max common prefix, so it is replaced with `(331, {1, 3})`.
-Opcode `LEAF 4` is emitted (4 is the length of the remainder `2002`), followed by `ADD 3`.
+The common prefix with the preceeding key is longer than with the succeeding key, therefore the prefix group `331` is being closed.
+The digit immediately following this prefix is `3`.
+Since this is a non-recursive invocation, opcode `LEAF 4` is emitted (4 is the length of the remainder `2002`), followed by `ADD 3`.
-Optional part of the step happens, and the step gets invoked recursively with current key being `331`, and preceeding key identified as `3` (there were no prefix group with prefix `33`).
+Optional part of the step happens, item `3` is removed from the `lengths` set, and the step gets invoked recursively with current key being `331`, and preceeding key identified as `3` (there were no prefix group with prefix `33`).

-In the recursive step, max common prefix is `3`, therefore the entry in groups dictionary gets updated to `3 => {0, 2, 3}`.
+In the recursive step, max common prefix is `3`.
+The common prefix with the preceeding key is longer than with the succeeding key, therefore the prefix group `3` is being closed.
+The digit immediately following this prefix is `3`.
 The remainder `1` is non-empty, and since this is a recursive invocation, opcode `EXTENSION 1` is emitted, followed by `ADD 3`.
-Next, the step gets invoked recursively with current key being `3`, and preceeding key empty.
+Optional part of the step happens, item `1` is removed from the `lengths` set, and the step gets invoked recursively with current key being `3`, and preceeding key empty (because the only item remaining in the `lengths` set is `0`).

-In the deeper recursive step, max common prefix is empty, therefore the entry in groups dictionary is updated to ` => {0, 1, 2, 3}`.
+In the deeper recursive step, max common prefix is empty.
+Since the common prefix with the preceeding key equals to the common prefix with the succeeding key (they are both empty), the `lengths` set is checked for the item `0`.
 Opcode `ADD 3` is emitted.
-Optional part of the step happens, but no recursive invocation follows.
+Optional part of the step happens, the item `0` is removed from the `lengths` set, but no recursive invocation follows.

 ### Converting sequence of keys and value into a multiproof